jpswade/jpswade.github.io/_posts/2007-07-05-xen-on-centos-host-running-freebsd-guest.md

 **So what are the problems?**

 Option 1 would mean moving away from the native kernel, meaning that each time a new update comes up the kernel would have to be rebuilt manually.
 Although building the kernel without PAE will decrease overheads, building the kernel manually may lose performance.
-Considering this is the host, it&#8217;s vital that it is stable, therefore this is lesser of an option.
+Considering this is the host, it's vital that it is stable, therefore this is lesser of an option.

 Option 2 is apparently really easy to do, practially a flick of a switch, providing you understand what you are doing with FreeBSD and Xen.
 Unfortunately, my skills in this area are limited.